mattphelps85data/A.-Maven-Pizza-End-Of-Year-Analysis-July2023/README.md

 **Database Tool:** pgAdmin4, Excel

-**Visualization Tool:** Tableau
+**Visualization Tool:** Tableau, pgAdmin 4

 ## Description

-A year's worth of sales from a fictitious pizza place, including the date and time of each order and the pizzas served, with additional details on the type, size, quantity, price, and ingredients.
+Analysis of a year's worth of sales from a Maven Pizzeria, including the date and time of each order and the pizzas served, with additional details on the type, size, quantity, price, and ingredients.
+Requested analysis being:

 ## Analysis
 How many customers do we have each day?
 Are there any peak hours?